LostBeard/BlazorIJSInProcessObjectReferenceDisposeBugTest/README.md

 # Blazor IJSInProcessObjectReference Dispose Bug Test and Fix

-Demonstrates aspnetcore bug #48280 "Exception calling Dispose on IJSInProcessObjectReference instance in Blazor WebAssembly" and a fix from from submitted pull request #48287.
+Demonstrates aspnetcore bug #48280 "Exception calling Dispose on IJSInProcessObjectReference instance in Blazor WebAssembly" and a fix from submitted pull request #48287.

 ## Describe the bug